the-ozet/the-ozet.github.io/_music/transmissions_ep.md

 bandcampid: 1559514793
 ---

-The release of “The Transmissions EP” marks the beginning of our OZET 10th anniversary celebration.

 In the summer of 2017, we invited four of our favorite musicians into the studio to record songs from the OZET Songbook and a selection of Transmissions.
 We’ve collected those reimagined Transmissions here.